Calderdale history timeline 1850 - 1900AD

 Reform and Development

-of social reform, however, in which Luddites and Chartists, friendly
+of social reform.
+In which, Luddites and Chartists, friendly

 societies and co-operative groups, trade unions and reformers, industrial

-paternalism and the new municipal authorities all helped to remove
+paternalism and the new municipal authorities helped remove

 the worst excesses of unfettered industrialism.
 Model villages and